utxostack/utxo-stack-doc/docs/app-chain.md

 As described, using the concept of Single-use seals, we support decentralized cross-chain operations between App chains and between App chains and RGB++.

-For cross-chain operations between RGB++ protocol and Bitcoin, refer to the [RGB++ protocol](https://github.com/ckb-cell/RGBPlusPlus-design) documentation.
+For cross-chain operations between Bitcoin and RGB++ compatible chains, please refer to the [RGB++ protocol](https://github.com/ckb-cell/RGBPlusPlus-design) documentation.

 ## Relevant RGB++ Contracts